triton-inference-server/server/README.rst

   have different default behavior in version 2.

-  * --api-version, --http-health-port, --grpc-infer-thread-count, --grpc-stream-infer-thread-count,--allow-poll-model-repository
+  * --api-version, --http-health-port, --grpc-infer-thread-count, --grpc-stream-infer-thread-count,--allow-poll-model-repository, --allow-model-control
-    and --allow-model-control are removed.
+    and --tf-add-vgpu are removed.

   * The default for --model-control-mode is changed to *none*.

-  * --tf-allow-soft-placement, --tf-gpu-memory-fraction
-     and --tf-add-vgpu are renamed
+  * --tf-allow-soft-placement and --tf-gpu-memory-fraction are renamed to --backend-config="tensorflow,allow-soft-placement=<true,false>" and --backend-config="tensorflow,gpu-memory-fraction=<float>".
-     to --backend-config="tensorflow,allow-soft-placement=<true,false>", --backend-config="tensorflow,gpu-memory-fraction=<float>"
-     and --backend-config="tensorflow,add-vgpu=<arg>".

 * The HTTP/REST and GRPC protocols, while conceptually similar to version 1, are completely changed in version 2.
 See the `inference